vector-kerr/webutils/README.md

 ### Retrieving Element Values

 This is where the useful stuff is in this library.
-If you have an `XMLHelper` instance wrapped around one of the `<book />` elements listed above, you can use some helper methods to retrieve the node values.
+If you have an `XmlHelper` instance wrapped around one of the `<book />` elements listed above, you can use some helper methods to retrieve the node values.